 Happy New Year to all my followers old and new!
-As we get 2022 underway, here are the winners of the tenth annual Brian’s Coffee Spot Awards.
-As before, there are 20 Awards, celebrating all the wonderful Coffee Spots I wrote about during 2021.
-The shortlists for all 20 Awards were announced between Boxing Day and New Year’s Eve and now we have the winners!
+As we get 2023 underway, here are the winners of the 11th annual Brian’s Coffee Spot Awards.
+As before, there are 20 Awards, celebrating all the wonderful Coffee Spots I wrote about during 2022.
+The shortlists for all 20 Awards were announced on a rolling basis starting on Boxing Day and now we have the winners!

 Before we go on, I know I’ve said this before, but a big thank you to everyone who’s visited the Coffee Spot, followed me on Twitter, liked my Facebook page and looked at my pictures on Instagram.
 While I do this for the love of coffee, it means a lot to me that so many of you take the time to read and comment on my writing.
 Without you, it really would be pointless.

-So, here it is, the final Coffee Spot Awards Shortlist for 2021, the only one that you, my readers, decide.
-It’s the “Most Popular Coffee Spot” Award, which is based on the total number of views received by each Coffee Spot in 2021.
-Note that only Coffee Spots published in 2021 are eligible for this award, otherwise the top three would be from 2017, 2018 and 2020!
+So, here it is, the final Coffee Spot Awards Shortlist for 2022, the only one that you, my readers, decide.
+It’s the “Most Popular Coffee Spot” Award, which is based on the total number of views received by each Coffee Spot in 2022.

-Welcome to the penultimate Coffee Spot Awards Shortlist for 2021, the Brian’s Coffee Spot Special Award, which was won last year by Kaffeine.
+Welcome to the penultimate Coffee Spot Awards Shortlist for 2022, the Brian’s Coffee Spot Special Award, which was won last year by The Hideaway.
 This is a special award for those Coffee Spots which don’t quite fit into the other categories, but which nonetheless I absolutely love… It’s also a chance for me to recognise and reward those wonderful Coffee Spots that I come across during the year and which mean something special to me.

-Welcome to the next Coffee Spot Awards Shortlist for 2021, the “Most Passionate About Coffee” Award, which was won in 2020 by Whaletown Coffee Co..
+Welcome to the next Coffee Spot Awards Shortlist for 2022, the “Most Passionate About Coffee” Award, which was won in 2021 by Sam’s Coffee.
 For me, this is one of the most important awards, and also one of the hardest to judge, which is why I’ve left it to the last day.

-We enter the final day of the 2021 Coffee Spot Awards shortlists with the “Best Breakfast” Award, which in 2020 went to Catalyst.
+We enter the final day of the 2022 Coffee Spot Awards shortlists with the “Best Breakfast” Award, which in 2021 went to Little Yellow Pig, Nantwich.
 Along with cake, breakfast has a special place in my heart.
 It used to be that I rarely got up and out of the house early enough to get to places before they stop serving breakfast.

-However, I’ve been doing a lot better recently, so I’m now able to generate a healthy shortlist this year, helped by those wonderful places that serve all-day breakfasts!
+However, I’ve been doing so much travelling over the last two years that I’m now able to generate a healthy shortlist this year, helped by those wonderful places that serve all-day breakfasts!
 In fact, given how often I have things from the breakfast menu for lunch, I wonder if I should rename this award “Best Brunch”…

-The final shortlist of the day is for another of my favourite Coffee Spot Awards, that of “Coffee Spot with the Happiest Staff”, won last year by Party on Pavilion.
+The final shortlist of the day is for another of my favourite Coffee Spot Awards, that of “Coffee Spot with the Happiest Staff”, won last year by Coffee Notes.
 In my opinion, staff are probably the most over-looked part of any Coffee Spot.
 Good staff can make a place and bad staff, no matter how great the coffee and wonderful the location, can kill a place.

 Everywhere that features in the Coffee Spot has great staff, but these were exceptional, with some infectiously happy staff.
 However, this award isn’t just for happy staff; it’s for any staff who go that extra mile to make their coffee shop a special place.

-Next up today, the 2021 Coffee Spot Award shortlist for “Best Physical Space”, which was won last year by Obscure Coffee.
+Next up today, the 2022 Coffee Spot Award shortlist for “Best Physical Space”, which was won last year by Medicine New Street.
 One of the most important things for me is how a Coffee Spot looks and feels.
 This, to me, is just as important as the coffee.

-The second of today’s 2021 Coffee Spot Awards shortlists is for the “Best Flat White” Award, which was won last year by The Flower Cup.
+The second of today’s 2022 Coffee Spot Awards shortlists is for the “Best Flat White” Award, which was won last year by Speckled Ax, Thames.

 Although I love black coffee, espresso with milk is very much its own thing.
-This award recognises those who have produced the perfect blend of coffee and milk with the smoothest, silkiest flat white (although awesome cortados, cappuccinos, etc, also qualify).
-This year there’s been a particularly strong showing by various decaf flat whites, while an oat milk flat white has made the shortlist as well.
+This award recognises those who have produced the perfect blend of coffee and milk with the smoothest, silkiest flat white (although awesome cortados, etc, also qualify).

-First up today, the 2021 Coffee Spot Award shortlist for “Best Roaster/Retailer”, which was won last year by Quarter Horse Coffee Roasters.
+First up today is the 2022 Coffee Spot Award shortlist for “Best Roaster/Retailer”, which was won last year by Hundred House Coffee.
 Initially, this award was only open to retailers, but in 2014, I expanded it to include roasters, who now dominate the award.
 Contenders have either appeared in the Meet the Roaster series or are cafe/roasters which I’ve visited during the year.

 Although the Coffee Spot is mostly about places to have coffee, I still drink the majority of my coffee at home (actually, with the amount of travelling I now do, I’m not so sure this is true…), so those wonderful people who provide me with my coffee beans need a mention.
 The problem, as with all these awards, is knowing where to draw the line for the shortlist.
 I’ve visited lots of coffee shops/roasters this year, but I’ve made a decision, by-and-large, to stick to either roasters I’ve written about as roasters or coffee shops where the beans are roasted on site.

-Welcome to the final 2021 Coffee Spot Awards shortlist of the day, the “Best Cake” Award, won in 2020 by Bean & Cole.
+Welcome to the shortlist for the 2022 “Best Cake” Award, won in 2021 by Kookaburra Bakehouse.
 Despite what it says on the tag line, the Coffee Spot’s not all about the coffee.
 After all, what would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this Award celebrates the Coffee Spots which excel in the cake department.